 Dissociative Disorders - Malpractice Lawyers Compensation ClaimsLEGAL HELPLINE: ☎ 855 804 7125

 Our medical malpractice lawyers deal with Dissociative Disorders negligence cases.
 If you would like legal advice at no cost and with no further obligation just call the helpline or complete the contact form or email our lawyers offices.
-Our Dissociative Disorders lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay legal fees if the case is won.
+Our Dissociative Disorders medical malpractice lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay your lawyers legal fees if the case is won.

 Dissociative Disorders - Medical Malpractice

 Dissociative disorders are a collection of mental disorders in which a person has varying degrees of lack of awareness of who they are or what their personality is.
 It can range from a simple amnesia to a complex disorder called dissociative identity disorder, in which a person has a range of distinct personalities all residing in the same person.
 Dissociative identity disorder used to be called multiple personality disorder.
 All of the dissociative disorders are believed to originate in prior mental trauma that the person cannot integrate with his or her conscious self.